Andreane Chamberland Flaunts Some Major Underboob While Wearing A Cropped Hello Kitty Hoodie

 Only her plump lips giving the hint of a smile could be seen in the alluring shot.
 However, around her neck was her favorite pendant chain, which completed the look.

-Andreane’s followers quickly responded as soon as she posted the image.
-After a day, the photo had already gathered 7,100 likes and more than 180 comments from her adoring fans.
+Andreane's followers quickly responded as soon as she posted the image.
+After a day, the photo had already gathered 7,100 likes and more than 180 comments from her adoring fans."Helllllloooo Kitty!!!
+Gorgeous," one follower wrote in the comments section.

 "Omg hello kitty I'm jealous," a fan gushed.